 Monthly Batch Days

 With this in mind, I’ve started to use batching in my business and dedicate at least one day a month to doing a set of similar tasks.
 My idea (which I can’t take full credit for – I saw it first on Paper & Oats) is to host monthly batch days with specific themes, so that you can join me in my batching efforts.
 I’ll pick a theme for the day (and share how I am tackling that particular theme) and we would then work on that together over the course of the day.
 If the theme isn’t relevant to you, then you’re free to work on something that is.
-We’ll share our progress with each other over the course of the day on social media and in the Facebook Group using the hashtag #businessbatching so that we can easily see who else is taking part and give each other support, encourage and, if requested, feedback.
+We’ll share our progress with each other over the course of the day on social media and on my business Facebook Page using the hashtag #businessbatchday so that we can easily see who else is taking part and give each other support, encourage and, if requested, feedback.

 I’ll also hop on Facebook Live to share my strategies for making the most of Batch Day.